 Asus C300SA full review

 If the smaller screen sizes of most Chromebooks lack the kind of real estate you prefer, then the Asus C300SA might be a more attractive option.
 Although its little brother (the C200) has a 'standard' 11.6in display, the C300 expands the vista to 13in, making this model one of the largest Chromebooks available.
-See also: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.
+See also: Which laptop to buy: laptop buying advice, and the best laptops.

 The extra size does little to increase the heft though, as the device still feels light and portable, weighing in at a very reasonable 1.4kg.
 As you might imagine, the feathery chassis doesn’t feature high grade metals, but instead opts for sturdy plastic construction, with this particular model looking resplendent in its bright blue livery.